thomasDACHPC/ci-cd-guide/readme.md

 At this point, you have deployed an application in Kubernetes and can access it from outside the cluster!

-## Creating an Ingress
+## Creating an Ingress (ingress.yaml, ingress-service.yaml)
-[Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) exposes HTTP and HTTPS routes from outside the cluster to services within the cluster.
+An [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) exposes HTTP and HTTPS routes from outside the cluster to services within the cluster.
 Traffic routing is controlled by rules defined on the Ingress resource.
 An Ingress may be configured to give Services externally-reachable URLs, load balance traffic, terminate SSL / TLS, and offer name-based virtual hosting.